Wild Plum Library Memory Project

 What Is the Library Memory Project?

-The Library Memory Project is a partnership between public libraries in Waukesha, Washington, and Milwaukee Counties with a mission to provide programs to those affected by memory loss, Alzheimer’s disease, and other forms of dementia.
+The Library Memory Project is a partnership between public libraries in Waukesha, Jefferson, Washington, and Racine Counties with a mission to provide programs to those affected by memory loss, Alzheimer’s disease, and other forms of dementia.
 A main component of the memory project is a monthly social gathering for those with early stage dementia or mild cognitive impairment and a care partner, called a Memory Cafe.
 The Library Memory Project has four monthly memory cafes throughout the three counties.
 Our hope is to create a dementia-friendly community.